 Ranking of the food vehicle based on the number of strong-evidence FBOs in which the combination (causative agent/food vehicle) was implicated (rank 1 is the highest rank meaning the most commonly implicated).
 Strong-evidence outbreaks For the 2018-2019 period, data on FBOs from the United Kingdom were taken into account, because the United Kingdom was still an EU MS at that time.
-However, on 1 February 2020 it became a third country.
+However, on 1 February 2020 it became a third country. with unknown causative agents are not included.

-A single arrow indicates variations of 25% and 50% in the number of outbreaks; double arrows indicate variations > 50%; a 'stable' value indicates variations of between -25% and +25% eIn 2022, 'Eggs and egg products' include 'eggs and egg products' (82), 'eggs' (4).
+A single arrow indicates variations of 25% and 50% in the number of outbreaks; double arrows indicate variations > 50%; a 'stable' value indicates variations of between -25% and +25%

+^eln 2022, 'Eggs and egg products' include 'eggs and egg products' (82), 'eggs' (4).